Incentives for Collective Innovation

-Because innovations have adverse effects on incentives, agents who obtain them may wish to delay their disclosure and adoption.
-To explore this idea, I first enrich the model by allowing agents to \emph{discard} innovations, after observing their size.
-While this is a strong assumption, it leads to sharp results. \footnote{ Nothing would change if agents could instead conceal innovations, provided they cannot covertly refine the improvements that they hide.
-This is justified if innovations are aimed at solving a given problem (so that any two are perfect substitutes), and a new problem is tackled after a solution is adopted.
-See \Cref{disposal:model} for details. } Namely, the ensuing game admits a unique strongly symmetric equilibrium in which, after any history, both effort and continuation payoffs are higher than in the equilibrium of the baseline game with forced disclosure (\Cref{theorem:disposal:equilibrium}).
+Because innovations may be harmful in the symmetric equilibrium, agents who produce them may wish to delay their disclosure and adoption.
+To explore this possibility, I allow each agent to \emph{discard} the innovations that she produces, after observing their size.
+This yields a unique strongly symmetric equilibrium in which effort and continuation payoff are uniformly higher than in the symmetric equilibrium with forced disclosure (\Cref{theorem:disposal:equilibrium}).